Synesthetic style: How music can help you find your best outfits

 Should you invest in a sensory deprivation chamber

 You don’t need a sensory deprivation chamber to analyze faces.
-I’d just avoid distracting sensory experiences while typing (especially if you’re synesthetic), which for me includes music-listening.
+I’d just avoid distracting sensory experiences while typing (especially if you’re synesthetic), which might include music-listening.

 Basically having any salient sensory experience while you type can make it harder to type accurately.